takelley1/linux-notes/databases.md

 host    all             all             0.0.0.0/0               krb5

 # Allow users from 192.168.x.x hosts to connect to any database, if
 # they pass the ident check.
-If, for example, ident says the user is<br>
+If, for example, ident says the user is
 # "bryanh" and he requests to connect as PostgreSQL user "guest1", the
 # connection is allowed if there is an entry in pg_ident.conf for map
 # "omicron" that says "bryanh" is allowed to connect as "guest1".
 #
 # TYPE  DATABASE        USER            ADDRESS                 METHOD
-host    all             all             192.168.0.0/16          ident map=omicron.<br>
+host    all             all             192.168.0.0/16          ident map=omicron.

 # If these are the only three lines for local connections, they will
 # allow local users to connect only to their own databases (databases
 # with the same name as their database user name) except for administrators
 # and members of role "support", who can connect to all databases.
-The file<br>
+The file
 # $PGDATA/admins contains a list of names of administrators.
-Passwords<br>
+Passwords
 # are required in all cases.
 #
 # TYPE  DATABASE        USER            ADDRESS                 METHOD